 Lenders and creditors determine the size of a loan, down payment, and interest rates through an individual’s credit report.
 This is why your credit score matters when it comes to borrowing money and being approved for credit cards.

-Everyone knows that having a high credit score is better than having a low one, but many people don’t know what makes up their credit score.
+If you have ever tried borrowing money with bad credit, you know just how important your score can be when it comes to getting approved for a personal loan.
+Everyone knows that having a high credit score is better than having a low one, but many people don’t know what makes up their credit score or the effects of having a bad credit score.

 Five key factors go into calculating your credit score.
 Since we’re talking about credit card use in this blog, let’s start with the one most affected by the way your credit card activity is.